ERICEX2025/search/README.txt

 Bugs: There are no bugs in our code that we are aware of.

-How a user interacts with the program: In order to interact with our program, a user must first run the indexer on the desired xml file by typing $ python3 index.py [wiki file] titles.txt docs.txt words.txt into thier terminal.
+How a user interacts with the program: In order to interact with our program, a user must first run the indexer on the desired xml file by typing $ python3 index.py [wiki file] titles.txt docs.txt words.txt into their terminal.
 Next, the user will run the querier on the files by typing $ python3 query.py titles.txt docs.txt words.txt into
-their terminal.
-After this, they will be prompted to type in a query they wish to search.
+their terminal or $ python3 query.py --pagerank titles.txt docs.txt words.txt for pagerank.
+After this, they will
+be prompted to type in a query they wish to search.
 By hitting enter, they will be given a list of the top 10 (or less if there is not 10) documents that match that query.
 This process will continue until the user types :quit.

 How the pieces of your program fit together: When the indexer is ran on an xml file and the corresponding txt files, the first txt file is the titles file.
-This file gets populated with a dictionary from page ids to titles for the xml file.
-The second txt file is the words file which is populated with a double dictionary from words to ids to relevance for the xml file.
-The last txt file is the docs file which is populated with a dictionary from ids to page rank for the xml file.
+This file gets populated with a dictionary from page ids to titles based on the xml file.
+The second txt file is the words file which is populated with a double dictionary from words to ids to relevance based on the xml file.
+The last txt file is the docs file which is populated with a dictionary from ids to page rank based on the xml file.
 These files are what is passed into the querier, along with a boolean value which tells the querier whether or not to use page rank.
-If the boolean value is False, the querier runs using a relevance function which uses the values in the double dictionary from the words file.
+If the boolean value is False, the querier runs using a no_page_rank_score function which uses the values in the double dictionary from the words file.
 Once the top 10 ids are found for a given query, the dictionary from the titles file is used to find the corresponding titles and that is returned.
-Similarly, if the boolean value is True the querier runs using a function which multiplies the values in the double dictionary from the words file and the page rank dictionary from the docs file.
+Similarly, if the boolean value is True the querier runs using a page_rank_score function which multiplies the values in the double dictionary from the words file and the page rank dictionary from the docs file.
 Once the top 10 ids are found for a given query, the dictionary from the titles file is used to find the corresponding titles and that is returned.

-Features you failed to implement, as well as any extra features you implemented: We haven't failed to implemtn anything nor did we implement any extra features.
+Features you failed to implement, as well as any extra features you implemented: We haven't failed to implement anything nor did we implement any extra features.

 How you tested your program, and ALL of your system tests: We tested our program as we went by using the Interactive Window